SepSoup/Mine-Sweeper/README.md

-# Game Mechanics and Logic of Sep's Minesweeper
+# Game Mechanics and Logic of my version of Minesweeper

-This document explains how Sep's Minesweeper works, including the gameplay mechanics, the logic behind various features, and the code structure that powers the game.

 ## Table of Contents